honzajavorek/honzajavorek.cz/content/2023-04-16_empowered-by-ai-why-junior-devs-have-the-winning-edge.md

 ## Junior stands for 'less experience'

-Some say that ChatGPT or GitHub Copilot produces code that is already similar to what an entry-level software engineer would write.
+Some say that ChatGPT or GitHub Copilot produce code that is already similar to what an entry-level software engineer would write.
 They conclude that this means junior devs won't be needed anymore.

 First of all, being a junior is just a career phase.
 People try something, get better, become juniors, get better, become seniors.
 Tools can make the transition easier or faster, but they cannot replace juniors specifically.

 As far as I know, AI can't clone people yet.
-Although I've seen many companies neglecting the truth and spending immense money and resources on hiring seniors instead of raising juniors, the only way seniors can really reproduce is by teaching those who are less experienced.
+Although I've seen many companies neglecting the truth and spending immense money and resources on hiring seniors instead of nurturing junior talent, the only way seniors can really reproduce is by teaching those who are less experienced.

-It may seem obvious, but it needs to be stated: there are no seniors without juniors.
+It may seem obvious, but it apparently needs to be stated: there are no seniors without juniors.
 Juniors are the future seniors, and all seniors were once juniors.

 As I've mentioned, AI already makes the transition from junior to senior faster and easier.
-However, it cannot completely eliminate the difference between individuals with varying levels of experience in the job.
+However, it cannot eliminate the difference between individuals with varying levels of experience in the job.
 If the difference ceases to exist, it would imply that the job is unnecessary altogether.
 And I don't think that AI will render all devs obsolete (more on that later).